nextest-rs/nextest/site/src/book/miri.md

 ## Benefits

 The main benefit of using nextest with Miri is that each test runs in its own process.
-This means that it's easier to [identify memory leaks](https://github.com/rust-lang/miri/issues/1481).
+This means that it's easier to [identify memory leaks](https://github.com/rust-lang/miri/issues/1481), for example.

 Miri can be very taxing on most computers.
 If nextest is run under Miri, it configures itself to use 1 thread by default.
 This mirrors `cargo miri test`.
 You can customize this with the `--test-threads`/`-j` option.

 ## Requirements

-- cargo-nextest 0.9.28 or above
+- cargo-nextest 0.9.29 or above
-- Miri from [master](https://github.com/rust-lang/miri) (a new Rust nightly with support for miri + nextest should come out soon)
+- Miri from Rust nightly 2022-07-24 or after

 ## Usage